 Lastly, the rallies drawing hundreds or thousands of people are held in such frequent Sioux City spots as Morningside College or the Orpheum Theatre, which were selections by Trump and Hillary Clinton right before the 2016 caucuses.
-That was also the spot where Sanders kicked off the 2019 city events, by drawing nearly 600 people.
+That was also the spot where Warren kicked off the 2019 city events, by drawing nearly 600 people.
 And many more lie ahead for the next 360 days.

 Copyright 2018 The Sioux City Journal.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.